Aylar Lie

-Aylar Lie (آیلار دیانتی لی; born 12 February 1984) is an Iranian-Norwegian professional poker player and former nude model.
-She has worked as a music video actress appearing in several of Swedish musician Basshunter's music videos and appeared in several Tv-reality shows.
+Aylar Lie (آیلار لی; born 12 February 1984) is an Iranian-born Norwegian TV personality and professional poker player.
+She has worked as a music video actress, appearing in several of Swedish musician Basshunter's music videos, and appeared in several TV reality shows.
 She became famous after participating in the Norwegian Big Brother.

 Early life

-Aylar Lie was born in 1984 in Tehran.
-She moved to Norway when she was 3 years old.
-After arriving in Norway, her parents separated and Aylar was placed in the custody of the Child Protective Services.
-After a few years she was taken into the foster care system.
-Aylar had moved eighteen times before she began elementary school, and until finally she found foster parents.
+Aylar Lie was born in 1984 in Tehran, Iran, and moved to Norway when she was 3 years old.
+After arriving in Norway, her parents separated and Aylar was placed in the custody of the child protective services.
+After a few years, she was taken into the foster care system.
+Aylar had moved 18 times before she began elementary school, and until finally she found foster parents.
 Her biological mother moved to the United States, while her father remained in constant struggle with the Norwegian authorities.
-Aylar was kidnapped to Iran in 2000, but managed to escape and got back to Norway march 2002.
+Aylar was kidnapped to Iran in 2000, but managed to escape and got back to Norway in March 2002.

-She is fluent in Norwegian, Persian and English.
+She is fluent in Norwegian, Persian, and English.

 Career

 Actress and model

 Lie started out as a pornographic actress.
 She starred in 8 adult movies produced summer 2002.
-When she competed in the finales of the Miss Norway pageant in 2004, she got disqualified from the contest when it was found she had starred in adult films; candidates to the pageant must not have been pictured naked in any commercial production or publication.
-Her adult film career has made her the target of much criticism, but she used the all the media attention to create a living for her self as a tv-personality in Norway.
+When she competed in the finals of the Miss Norway pageant in 2004, she was disqualified from the contest when it was discovered that she had starred in adult films; candidates in the pageant must not have been pictured naked in any commercial production or publication.
+Her adult film career has made her the target of much criticism, but she used the all the media attention to create a living for herself as a TV personality in Norway.

 In a July 2010 interview, Lie stated that she "sorely regrets" having engaged in pornographic acting.
 She explained that the choice was made while she was going through a difficult time of her life, and she wished she could "erase that from [her] past".
 She also denied that she was banned from entering her native Iran because of her pornographic background.

 Her plans for 2006 included the promotion of her hand-picked team of models, called Team Aylar.
 The members of Team Aylar originally included Elita Löfblad, Charlotte Fredriksen, Linni Meister, Cathrine Aschim, and Lisa Marie Winther.

 Appearances

-In 2010, Lie participated in the 6th season of Skal vi danse?, the Norwegian version of the British series Strictly Come Dancing.
-When Danish media ran a headline focusing on her past as a porn actress she expressed sadness and strong distress and that she was tired of being linked to events ten years in her past, although she acknowledged she may have to live with this part of her life being repeatedly brought to the surface.
-She pointed out that what took place in Los Angeles happened during a period of crisis in her personal life and that she has repeatedly attempted to clean the slate with regard to this.
+In 2010, Lie participated in the 6th season of Skal vi danse?, the Norwegian version of the British dance contest series Strictly Come Dancing.

-She was signed to Hard2Beat, after which she released the single "Some People", which features Ocean Drive and DJ Oriska.
+She was signed to the record label Hard2Beat, after which she released the single "Some People", which features Ocean Drive and DJ Oriska.